-Beginning with Luigi Galvani’s pioneering work in the 18th century and work by Emil du Bois-Reymond, Johannes Peter Müller and Hermann von Helmholtz in the 19th century, the excitability of membranes and cells has always been of major interest for research on the nervous system .
-Alan Lloyd Hodgkin and Andrew Huxley revealed the ion channel events of action potentials in 1952 using the voltage-clamp technique, and were awarded the Nobel Prize in Physiology and Medicine in 1963 for their outstanding work.
+Beginning with Luigi Galvani’s pioneering work in the 18th century and the work of Emil du Bois-Reymond, Johannes Peter Müller, and Hermann von Helmholtz in the 19th century, the excitability of membranes and cells has always been of major interest for research on the nervous system .
+Alan Lloyd Hodgkin and Andrew Huxley revealed the ion channel events of action potentials in 1952 using the voltage-clamp technique and were awarded the Nobel Prize in Physiology and Medicine in 1963 for their outstanding work [2,3].

-At this time, voltage-clamp could only be applied to rather big cells as sharp microelectrodes were needed to penetrate the membrane.
-In the late 1970s, Bert Sakmann and Erwin Neher refined the voltage-clamp technique and for the first time resolved single channel currents across a membrane patch of a frog skeletal muscle.
-They were also honored with the Nobel Prize in Physiology and Medicine (in 1991).
+At this time, voltage clamping could only be applied to rather big cells as sharp microelectrodes were needed to penetrate the membrane.
+In the late 1970s, Bert Sakmann and Erwin Neher refined the voltage-clamp technique and, for the first time, resolved single ion channel currents across a membrane patch of a frog skeletal muscle.
+They were also honored with the Nobel Prize in Physiology and Medicine in 1991 [4,5].
 The next breakthrough was the invention of the giga seal by Bert Sakmann in 1980 which immensely improved the signal-to-noise ratio and allowed the recording of even smaller currents .

 Electrophysiology, pioneered in special biophysical laboratories, now expanded to basic biological and medical research and became one of the most important tools for the investigation of the behavior of single cells or whole cellular networks in the nervous system.

 The patch-clamp technique allows the investigation of a small set or even single ion channels .
 Thus, it is of special interest in the research of excitable cells, such as neurons, cardiomyocytes, and muscle fibers .